-These options, warrants and convertible preferred stock could result in further dilution to common stock holders and may affect the market price of the common stock.
+These options, warrants, convertible notes payable and convertible preferred stock could result in further dilution to commonstock holders and may affect the market price of the common stock.

 Future issuance of additional shares of common stock and/or preferred stock could dilute existing stockholders.
 We have and may issue preferred stock that could have rights that are preferential to the rights of common stock that could discourage potentially beneficially transactions to our common stockholders.